 Barefoot writes that Agnes was "overwrought" with grief and "flung her body over that of her lover and died of a broken heart."
 Other accounts claim that Agnes never found her lover.
 Upon reaching Camden, she became ill and died.
 King Haigler buried her in the Old Quaker Cemetery.
 Her vaporish apparition has been seen in the Old Quaker Cemetery and along the streets and rural roads of the town in search of her lover.

 Built in 1840, the Battery Carriage House Inn is said to be haunted by guests and often referred to as the most haunted house in Charleston.
-Inn owner Drayton Hastie keeps a record of the inn's ghostly residents, although he states that neither he nor his wife have ever witnessed any of the phenomena their guests report.
+Guests staying at the inn over the years have reported numerous incidents of ghostly phenomena.

-Numerous ghost stories surround Converse College.
+Numerous ghost stories surround Converse College in Spartanburg.
 The college opened in 1890 founded by a group of Spartanburg citizens, including cotton mill industry leader Dexter Edgar Converse.

 South Carolina Paranormal Research and Investigations (SCPRAI) report the following ghost stories about the campus hauntings: